 Weyerhaeuser’s first timberlands were in the Pacific Northwest, dating back to when we purchased 900,000 acres of forestlands in Washington state in 1900.
-Today, we own approximately 2.9 million acres of highly productive forests in Oregon and Washington.
+Today, we own approximately 2.7 million acres of highly productive forests in Oregon and Washington.
 The region's wet and mild climate, with most of the annual precipitation falling during the winter months, makes for incredible growing conditions.
-Our timberlands span from southern Oregon to the North Cascade Mountains in Washington, and range from a few hundred feet to as high as 6,000 feet in elevation.
+Our timberlands span from southern Oregon to the North Cascade Mountains in Washington, and they range in elevation from a few hundred feet to as high as 6,000 feet.

 Our timberlands in the western United States were historically dominated by Douglas-fir, the primary species we still plant and harvest today.
 We also grow and harvest several other native species, including noble fir, grand fir, western red cedar, Sitka spruce, Engelmann spruce, ponderosa pine, western larch, lodgepole pine and red alder.
-Our timberlands in the western U.S. are proof of the core tenet of sustainable forestry, as in many locations we are now planting our third generation of trees.
+Our timberlands in the western U.S. are proof of the core tenet of sustainable forestry, as we are now planting our third generation of trees in many locations — including more than 400,000 acres of the original land our founder purchased back in 1900.
 In Washington and Oregon, we reforest all our harvested sites by directly planting superior and climate-adapted tree seedlings.
-Nearly 95 percent of these harvest sites are replanted within two years or less following their harvest, and all of our harvest sites are replanted or regenerated within five years.
+Nearly 95 percent of these harvest sites are replanted within two years, and all of our harvest sites are replanted or regenerated within five years.

 Our intensive forest management includes planting seedlings produced through our world-class selection, breeding and field-testing program; fertilizing the soil only where needed; preventing competing vegetation from overcrowding young trees in their first few growing seasons; and thinning stands during their growing cycle to support robust growth.

 We recognize our practices affect flora and fauna that are dependent on our sustainably managed forests.
-Through special programs, including Habitat Conservation Plans and Candidate Conservation Agreements with Assurances, we are able to enroll our timberlands in conservation agreements that ensure our forests provide habitat features that support at-risk or sensitive species — and still sustainably harvest and regenerate timber.
-In the western U.S. alone, we have contributed more than 675,000 acres to conservation initiatives through land exchanges, sales, donations and conservation easements.
+Through special programs administered under the federal Endangered Species Act, including Habitat Conservation Plans and Candidate Conservation Agreements with Assurances, we are able to enroll our timberlands in conservation agreements that ensure our forests provide habitat features that support at-risk or sensitive species — and still sustainably harvest and regenerate timber.
+In fact, we have almost 2 million acres enrolled in formal conservation agreements in our Western Timberlands region.

 Different species groups are dependent on different forest age classes and associated forest structures, and the matrix of forest stand ages across our lands means we can provide much of the habitat diversity they require.
 Adjacent to — and intermingled with — some of our ownership is public forestland, which often includes stands with much older age classes.
 At the landscape scale, this diversity of ownership, age class and forest structure provides a wide range of habitat for native species.